ChatGPT Apps 🤝 MCP

 The MCP spec defines three primitives:

 While the MCP spec includes Prompts, ChatGPT Apps currently lean almost exclusively on Tools and Resources.
-Because ChatGPT doesn’t support the “Prompts” primitive natively, there’s no way for a developer to ship a standalone template to guide the model.
+ChatGPT today reads the tool descriptions and decides which MCP tool to call.

 The Patterns